You will only see this message once.

 Sign up for the Porcupine Mountains E-newsletter!

-The waterfalls of the Porcupine Mountains and Ontonagon County are worth visiting in any season, whether they’re rushing wildly in spring, framed by fall colors or covered in scenic snowfall in the winter.
-A trek to these four easily accessible falls is a great way to spend a winter weekend—read on to learn more.
+The waterfalls of the Porcupine Mountains and Ontonagon County are worth visiting in any season, whether they’re rushing wildly in spring, framed by fall colors, or covered in scenic snowfall in the winter.
+Here’s what you need to know before you go.

 The most famous falls in the western U.P., Bond Falls is a popular stop in any season, but a covering of snow and ice makes these scenic cascades an even more impressive site in winter.
 Head about an hour south of the Porcupine Mountains on the southern edge of Ontonagon County to find the Bond Falls Scenic Site, where the Middle Branch of the Ontonagon River drops about 50 feet over a wide belt of rock, creating seemingly countless cascades.
 Boardwalks offer great views of the falls and are easy to traverse even when snow-covered.
 A Michigan DNR Recreation Passport is required for entry to the parking lot at the bottom of the falls.